Lumi-supercomputer/LUMI-training-materials/docs/2day-20260422/101-Architecture.md

     We had a user who wanted to use the ray tracing units to do rendering.
 The MI250X does not have texture units or ray tracing units though.
 It is not a real graphics processor anymore.

+    In fact, nowadays we're seeing even further segmentation of the market, with separate GPUs for traditional HPC applications that require more high-precision floating point power and GPUs more oriented towards AI applications where those transistors are used for low-precision data formats instead.
+And some companies are even considering to build specific GPUs or other accelerators for inference.

 -   **The environment is different also.
 It is not that because it runs some Linux it handles are your Linux software.**
     A user complained that they did not succeed in getting their nice remote development environment to work on LUMI.
 The original author of these notes took a test license and downloaded a trial version.
-    It was a very nice environment but really made for local development and remote development in a cloud environment with virtual machines individually protected by personal firewalls and was not only hard to get working on a supercomputer but also insecure.
+    It was a very nice environment but really made for local development and remote development in a cloud environment with virtual machines individually protected by personal firewalls and was not only hard to get working on a supercomputer, but also insecure.

 <!-- GENERAL version -->
 -   **And supercomputer need proper software that exploits the strengths and works around the weaknesses